-The weighted average applicable tax rate of 23.5% used is a combination of the 23.5% standard rate of corporation tax in the UK (UK corporation tax changed from 19% to 25% in the period), 21% US corporation tax and 25% Belgian corporation tax.
+The weighted average applicable tax rate of 23.7% used is a combination of the standard rate of corporation tax in the 25% of UK corporation tax, 21% US corporation tax and 25% Belgian corporation tax.

-The Group has accumulated tax losses of approximately £3,521,598 (2022: £2,066,314) and the Company had accumulated tax losses of approximately £1,951,009 (2022: £1,384,255) available to carry forward against future taxable profits.
-A deferred tax asset has not been recognised because of uncertainty over future taxable profits against which the losses may be utilized.
+The Group has accumulated tax losses of approximately £3,951,378 (2023 restated: £3,576,033) and the Company had accumulated tax losses of approximately £2,164,897 (2023: £2,002,436) available to carry forward against future taxable profits.
+A deferred tax asset has not been recognised because of uncertainty over future taxable profits against which the losses may be utilised.